jmcoholich/jmcoholich.github.io/content/post/rl_lessons/index.md

 <!-- This article is not an introduction for reinforcement learning and assumes you know what it is and are trying to get into it. -->

+Outline of this post
+1. RL is a very exciting and promising field
+2. BUT its hard to reproduce results and hard to apply to new fields
+3. This blog post gives a list of tricks and lessons learned for beginners trying to write RL algorithms from scratch and/or apply RL algorithms to new tasks

+The list of tricks

-It is difficult to reproduce results in deep reinforcement learning ([relevant article](https://www.wired.com/story/artificial-intelligence-confronts-reproducibility-crisis/)).
+First of all, it is difficult to reproduce results in deep reinforcement learning ([Wired article](https://www.wired.com/story/artificial-intelligence-confronts-reproducibility-crisis/)).

 <!-- Reinforcement Learning is a category in machine learning that doesn't quite fall under the scope of supervised or unsupervised learning -->